plone/documentation/about/rst-styleguide.rst

 * No trailing whitespaces

-Headings and filenames
+Headings And Filenames
 ----------------------

 * For the headings, capitalize the first letter only

 * For the filenames, use_underscore_naming_style

-Page structure
+Page Structure
 --------------

 Each page should contain, in this order: